Kiews-OU/near-integration-blog-contract/README.md

 ```

 This will redirect you to NEAR wallet and you will be asked to grant permissions to the near-cli to access your account. give permission to the app in order to continue deployment.
-If your install near-cli globally you don't need to prepend yarn into your commands.
+If you install near-cli globally ( ` yarn add global near-cli` ) you don't need to use yarn for running near commands.
 Because each near account can only have one contract deployed on it we create a sub-account for this smart contract

 ```bash